Aider-AI/aider/docs/benchmarks.md

 GPT to concentrate on the coding task at hand.

-As a thought experiment, imagine a slack conversation with a junior developer where you ask them to write the code for some new feature in `foo.py`?
+As a thought experiment, imagine a slack conversation with a junior developer where you ask them to write the code to add some new feature to your app.
 They're going to type the response back to you by hand in the chat.
-Should you ask them to type out the code and wrap it in a triple-backtick block?
+Should they type out the
+code and wrap it in a normal markdown code block?
-Or ask them to hand code their edits into a properly escaped and syntactically correct json data structure of some sort?
+Or should they type up a properly escaped and syntactically correct json data structure that contains the text of the new code?

 Using more complex output formats with GPT seems to introduce two issues: